HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Introduction

-Recently, \cite{shi2016} proposed a hierarchical-covariate adjusted spatial ICA (hc-ICA) framework for estimating underlying brain networks adjusted by subject-specific covariate effects.
+Recently, Shi and Guo \citep{shi2016} proposed a hierarchical-covariate adjusted spatial ICA (hc-ICA) framework for estimating underlying brain networks adjusted by subject-specific covariate effects.
 This novel technique is fundamentally different from other group ICA methods because it directly incorporates covariate effects in the ICA decomposition.
 In this work we introduce the {\bf H}ierarchical {\bf IN}dependent component analysis {\bf T}oolbox (HINT), a Matlab toolbox aimed at implementing these powerful hierarchical ICA techniques in a user-friendly platform allowing researchers to easily conduct analyses under the hierarchical ICA framework.
 HINT is released as an open source package under the MIT license (https://opensource.org/licenses/MIT).
-By implementing the advanced hc-ICA model, the HINT can provide more accurate estimation of brain functional networks on both the individual and population levels.
-It also provides more powerful statistical tests to detect differences in brain networks between sub-populations such as treatment group and diseased groups.
-Compared to TC-GICA, the hc-ICA implemented in HINT has several major advantages: it can provide model-based estimates and prediction of sub-population brain networks and it offers a formal statistical framework for estimating and testing covariate effects which shows improved accuracy and increased power to detect brain network differences across sub-populations.
-For example, \cite{shi2016} showed that hc-ICA successfully identified significant differences in functional networks between subjects in groups with and without post traumatic stress disorder even after FDR correction, whereas alternative methods such as the dual regression could not.
+By implementing the advanced hc-ICA model, HINT aims to improve the accuracy in estimation of brain functional networks by modeling covariate effects to account for between-subject heterogeneity in networks, which are not modelled in ICA decomposition of the current TC-GICA methods.
+Simulation studies have shown that this model based approach can result in improved power to detect differences in sub-populations \citep{shi2016, wang2019hierarchical}, especially in small size scenarios.
+Throughout this paper, we use the term ``sub-populations" to refer to sub-groups defined by user-specified clinical and demographic characteristics, such as treatment and control groups.